rm511130/pcc-service-instances/README.md

 (c) append the appropriate Service Instance Name to the output of `cf nozzle`

-@jtuchscherer added the feature request to his to-dos: _"combine flow of service instance metrics and service instance logs"_ back on 11-JAN-2019 11:35AM.
+@jtuchscherer added this feature request to his to-dos: _"combine flow of service instance metrics and service instance logs"_ back on 11-JAN-2019 11:35AM.
 I'm awaiting his update any moment now.